-2 in progress, 1 open to new patients
+2 in progress, 1 open to eligible people

 open to eligible people ages 50-70

-Sorry, not yet accepting patients
+Sorry, in progress, not accepting new patients

 Older adults at risk for dementia show a variety of cognitive deficits, which can be ameliorated by different cognitive training (CT) exercises.
 The best combination of CT exercises is unknown.
 The aim is to discover the most efficacious combination of CT exercises as compared to cognitive stimulation (which will serve as a stringent, active control) to modify the functional trajectories of older adults' with MCI, who are at high risk for dementia.
 The primary objective of the U01 phase is to design and pilot-test an adaptive, randomized clinical trial (RCT) of cognitive training (CT) combinations aimed to enhance performance of instrumental activities of daily living (IADL) among persons with mild cognitive impairment (MCI).
 The longitudinal endpoint goal is reducing incident dementia.
 The primary aim of the study is to determine which CT combination has the best probability to delay dementia by producing the largest IADL improvements.
 The study further aims to explore neuroimaging and novel blood-based biomarkers.